8 Best Renters Insurance Companies in Georgia of 2026

 Also called a multi-policy discount, bundling renters with your auto policy will give you 10% off your auto policy and 25% off your renters policy.

-However, customer reviews reveal that Allstate’s claims process could be better; many complain that the insurer is often unwilling to pay certain claims that are covered in a basic policy.
+However, customer reviews reveal that Allstate’s claims process could be better; many complain that the insurer is often unwilling to pay certain claims covered in a basic policy.

 Read a full Allstate renters insurance review.